- Take Action

 The Center has three levels of exhibition galleries and event spaces.
 The main entrance, accessible from Pemberton Place, is on the lobby (2nd) level, which hosts the U.S. Civil Rights exhibition.

-The lower (1st) level houses the Morehouse College Martin Luther King, Jr. Collection in the Voice to the Voiceless Gallery as well as a multi-purpose event space overlooking the lower plaza.
+The lower (1st) level displays selections from the Morehouse College Martin Luther King, Jr. Collection in the Voice to the Voiceless Gallery as well as a multi-purpose event space overlooking the lower plaza.
 This space is available to rent for private parties.

 The top (3rd) level of The Center houses “Spark of Conviction,” our global human rights exhibition, and a mezzanine overlooking Pemberton Place, Centennial Olympic Park and downtown Atlanta.